wessenstam/gts21/karbon/day-2/day-2.rst

 Now that Grafana is deployed, we need to tell Traefik to route traffic from a specific URL to the Grafana Service we created.

 #.
 Open the file **traefik-routes.yaml** in Visual Code and add the following content to the end of the file:

+[DOES THE FORMATTING/SPACES MATTER ON THE 3 DASHES?]

    .. code-block:: yaml